Cindy Morgan

-Early life
+Early life and education

 Morgan was born as Cynthia Ann Cichorski on September 29, 1951, in Chicago, Illinois, to parents of Polish and German descent.
+She studied communications at Northern Illinois University.

 Career

 After graduation, Morgan worked at a television station in Rockford, Illinois, where she was a "weather girl".
 She kept her hand in radio by working the graveyard shift at a local rock station.
 She returned to Chicago and deejayed on WSDM until quitting on air during a labor dispute at the station.

-Morgan then worked for Fiat Automobiles.
-She moved to Los Angeles in 1978 and became an actor for Irish Spring soap TV advertisements while attending acting schools and workshops.
+Morgan then worked for Fiat Automobiles at car shows.
+She moved to Los Angeles in 1978 and became a model for Irish Spring soap TV advertisements while attending acting schools and workshops.
+Other appearances included commercials for Continental Airlines, Wish-Bone salad dressing and Johnson & Johnson suntan lotion.

-Morgan landed her first screen role in the 1980 comedy Caddyshack, playing the role of sexy bombshell Lacey Underall.
+Morgan landed her first screen role in the 1979 theatrical film, Up Yours, followed by the 1980 comedy Caddyshack, playing the role of sexy bombshell Lacey Underall.
 In a 2012 interview, Morgan said of the role: "Caddyshack was my first film and I'll say that the end product was so completely different, it was originally about the caddies.
 So at first, I had nothing to lose to audition.
 It was fun.
 All I did was focus on making the person sweat.
 Look 'em in the eye, do that thing many women know how to ..."

 Morgan appeared in the 1982 hit Tron, the first film to feature large scale computer-generated imagery.
 She played two characters: Lora Baines, a computer programmer in the "real" world, and Yori, her alter-ego in the film's computer world.

 Morgan had multiple television and film credits, including portraying two roles on the primetime soap opera Falcon Crest, Lori Chapman in season one and Gabrielle Short in seasons six and seven.
 Morgan also played two characters, in two episodes, on the television series Matlock.
 Her other credits include guest and minor appearances on The Larry Sanders Show, Amazing Stories, CHiPs, and a co-starring role on Bring 'Em Back Alive.

 Morgan was an associate producer on five films produced by Larry Estes.

 According to the documentary Caddyshack: The Inside Story, as of 2009, Morgan was a resident of Florida and working on a book about her experiences during the making of Caddyshack, to be called From Catholic School to Caddyshack.